 Bender Brass Band

-Featuring Jimmy Carpenter, Deanna Bogart, Randy Oxford, Doug Woolverton, Mark Earley, Russell Jackson, Alastair Greene, Matthew Johnson & Terry Dry
+Featuring Jimmy Carpenter, Randy Oxford, Doug Woolverton, Mark Earley, Alastair Greene, Russell Jackson

 Jimmy Carpenter: Jimmy Carpenter is one of the hardest working sax men in the music business.
 He is a staple on the New Orleans music scene working for years with Blues Great Tinsley Ellis, as the Band Leader with New Orleans' famous Walter “Woflman” Washington, Road Manager and Saxman with the legendary Jimmy Thackery, and of late traveling the world with Mike Zito and the Wheel.
 Jimmy also has his solo career and his latest release “Walk Away” was critically acclaimed.
 Jimmy Carpenter's Sax bellows with rich Soul, jumps with thumping Funk and howls with a Muscle Shoals richness that is unmatched.